gimunBae/roclab/README.md

 [![R-CMD-check](https://github.com/gimunBae/roclab/actions/workflows/R-CMD-check.yaml/badge.svg)](https://github.com/gimunBae/roclab/actions/workflows/R-CMD-check.yaml)
 <!-- badges: end -->

-An R package for **direct AUC maximization** in binary classification.
-It provides both **linear** and **kernel-based** models:
+An R package for **ROC optimizing binary classification**.
+It provides both **linear** and **kernel** models:

-- **Linear models** support various **regularization penalties** (ridge, lasso, alasso, elastic net, scad, mcp).
+- **Linear models** provide various **regularization penalties** (ridge, lasso, alasso, elastic net, scad, mcp).
-- **Kernel models** offer a range of kernel functions (radial, polynomial, linear, laplace).
+- **Kernel models** support a range of kernel functions (radial, polynomial, linear, laplace).
-- **Both models** provide a variety of surrogate loss functions (hinge, hinge2 (squared hinge), logistic, exponential).
+- **Both models** include a variety of surrogate loss functions (hinge, hinge2 (squared hinge), logistic, exponential).

+For large datasets, scalability is achieved by approximating the empirical loss using **incomplete U-statistics**, and by applying a **Nyström low-rank approximation** to the kernel matrix.
+These approximations reduce computational cost while preserving accuracy, making ROC optimizing binary classification feasible in large-scale data.

-Efficient optimization is performed using **Gradient Descent with the Adamax update rule** —a variant of Adam based on the infinity norm—for kernel models and for linear models with the ridge penalty.
+In addition, efficient optimization is performed using **Gradient Descent with the Adamax update rule** —a variant of Adam, based on the infinity norm—for linear models with the ridge penalty and kernel models.
 For linear models with other penalties (i.e., those involving variable selection), **Proximal Gradient Descent with an Adamax adaptive learning rate scheme** is employed.

-For large datasets, scalability is achieved by approximating the empirical loss using **incomplete U-statistics**, and by applying a **Nyström low-rank approximation** to the kernel matrix.
-These approximations reduce computational cost while preserving accuracy, making AUC maximization feasible in large-scale imbalanced data.

 ## Installation